Declare postal or courier consignments up to EUR 150.00 to customs

 - Perfumes and eau de toilette

-Exceptions are possible for gift shipments under 45 euros up to a certain quantity of such goods.
+Exceptions are possible for gift shipments of less than 45 euros up to a certain quantity of such goods.
 As a rule, these do not have to be declared to customs using an electronic customs declaration.